-The City College at MSU Billings Library is a branch of the MSU Billings Library, and is located in the Tech Building of City College.
-The collection supports the wide variety of programs at City College with books, magazines, and digital resources.
+The City College at MSU Billings Library is a branch of the MSU Billings Library, and is located in the Tech Building at City College.
+The collection supports the wide variety of programs at City College, providing books, journals, and digital resources.

 City College at MSU Billings Library resources are searchable through the MSU Billings Library website at www.msubillings.edu/library.
-This leads to many other digital resources and useful websites, as well as to the shared catalog system.
+The library website includes links to research databases, a plethora of digital resources, and the library catalog.

 Study areas and computers are available for student use in the Library.
-Library resources can be obtained from the University campus Library or from other libraries on request.
+Library resources can be obtained from the University campus Library or from other libraries listed in the library's catalog or through InterLibrary Loan.
+InterLibrary Loan services are free for all currently enrolled University students.